anujpathania/HotSniper/README.md

 * This allows for you to obtain a power and thermal trace giving power of different components at a customizable intervals.
 You can add or remove elements in power trace by modifying "tools/mcpat.py".

-* Compile HotSpot (Use the one shipped with SniperPlus not the original).
+* Compile HotSpot (Use the one shipped with HotSniper not the original).

-$ cd SniperPlus
+$ cd HotSniper

 $ tar -xvzf hotspot.tar.gz